 Do: Understand fees

-Understand the fees behind each of your investment options and aim to minimize how much you pay.
+Understand the fees behind each of your investment options.
 Examples of fees you should be aware of include transaction fees (charged by brokerage accounts each time you buy or sell stock), annual account fees, and investment advisory fees.

 Do: Take advantage of employer-sponsored retirement plans

 Investing for your retirement should be a top priority.
 Most employers offer retirement investment options and many even offer to match a certain percent of your contributions.
 Take advantage of your employer’s program and contribute at least as much as they’re willing to match.
-If you’re a young professional with high earning potential in the future, consider choosing a Roth 401(k) over a traditional 401(k), as it may offer a tax advantage.
 Before enrollment consult with your Human Resources department to confirm how your elected percentage will impact your monthly pay.

 Do: Scale back your expectations